 Microsoft Windows offers some "built-in" editor capability in a utility called "Notepad."
-Files created using Notepad cannot be more than about 30,000 characters long, but this is rarely a problem for a single verbal sample.
 By default, Notebook stores its files in text format, which is appropriate for input to PCAD.
+There are limits on file size in Notepad, but these are unlikely to be an issue under Windows 10.